fbpx

 2. Pour the jasmine rice (a) into a small saucepot.
 Add 1/2 cup of water (per serving) to the rice.
 Put the pot over medium-high heat and bring up to a simmer.
 Do not stir.
 Once simmering, stir the rice three times and then turn down to medium-low.
 Cover with a lid or foil and cook for 10-12 minutes.

-3. While the rice is cooking, cut open the package of tuna (b) and place on a plate.
-Pour 1/2 of the togarashi spice (c) over the tuna.
-Use your hands to evenly coat the tuna and rub the spices into the fish.
-Flip the tuna over, pour the remaining 1/2 of the spice on top, and repeat.
+3. While the rice is cooking, cut open the package of salmon (b) and place on a plate.
+Pour 1/2 of the togarashi spice (c) over the salmon.
+Use your hands to evenly coat the salmon and rub the spices into the fish.
+Flip the salmon over, pour the remaining 1/2 of the spice on top, and repeat.

 Shared Photos